bestpractical/app-wsgetmail/README.md

 - command\_timeout

     Set this to the number of seconds the `command` has to return before timeout is reached.
 The default value is 30.
-Use 'inf' for no timeout.
+Use "inf" for no timeout.

 - action\_on\_fetched